timecampus/neverstop/README.md

 This is something special..
 We invite people like you, me and great achievers to our stream and have a live interview of 20 minutes.

 The person would also be interacting with the audience and would also reply to the questions you ask in chat.

+**PS:** If you would like to nominate someone as a speaker in The Red Carpet, please use this link: [Nominate Speaker](https://forms.gle/fXXLeEy9434wbsFu6)

 <a name="red-carpet-1"></a>